cerna/dh-cmake/README.md

 -----

 The `ctest` sequence integrates CTest and CDash into the Debian build process.
-Projects that are CTest-aware can use `--with ctest` to run CTest in dashboard mode during a build and submit configure, build, and test logs to the CDash server listed in the project's `CTestConfig.cmake` file.
+Projects that are CTest-aware can use `dh-sequence-ctest` to run CTest in dashboard mode during a build and submit configure, build, and test logs to the CDash server listed in the project's `CTestConfig.cmake` file.
 The `ctest` sequence is designed to bring Kitware's software process to the Debian build system.

-Note: `--with ctest` is primarily for use in packages that are under development and trying to achieve Debian policy compliance.
+Note: `dh-sequence-ctest` is primarily for use in packages that are under development and trying to achieve Debian policy compliance.
 It is designed to monitor the health of the project when being built in a Debian environment.
 It is not primarily intended for use in production packages.

-`--with ctest` adds four new commands to the Debhelper `build` sequence:
+`dh-sequence-ctest` adds four new commands to the Debhelper `build` sequence:

 * `dh_ctest_start`
 * `dh_ctest_configure`